ASIA NEWS NETWORK

 The Executive Board shall process the applications of new members and regulate the activities of ANN.
 The Board is composed of the editors of the full members, namely:

-Mr Meidyatama Suryodinigrat, Chief Editor, The Jakarta Post
+Mr. Meidyatama Suryodinigrat, Chief Editor, The Jakarta Post, Indonesia

-Mr Pook Ah Lek, Executive Editor-in-Chief, Sin Chew Daily
+Mr. Pook Ah Lek, Executive Editor-in-Chief, Sin Chew Daily, Malaysia

-Mr Daniel Huang, Deputy Director, The China Post
+Mr. Daniel Huang, Deputy Director, The China Post, Taiwan

-Mr Wong Chun Wai, Group Chief Editor, The Star
+Mr. Wong Chun Wai, Group Chief Editor, The Star, Malaysia

 The chairman of the Executive Board shall have a term of one year.